Which of the following best describes the standard anatomical pos... | Channels for Pearson+

 Step 3: Analyze the options provided in the question.
 Compare each description to the standard anatomical position definition.

-Step 4: Eliminate incorrect options by identifying deviations from the standard anatomical position, such as facing backward, sitting, or lying down.
+Step 4: Eliminate incorrect options by identifying deviations from the standard anatomical position, such as lying face down, facing backward, or sitting with legs crossed.

 Watch next